55+ Best Instagram Spots in San Francisco for Unique Photos

 Cable Car

 Is there anything more touristy than riding the San Francisco cable cars?
-Only if you ride them to get clam chowder in a bread bowl followed by an Irish Coffee.
+Only if you ride them to get clam chowder in a bread bowl in Fisherman’s Wharf followed by an Irish Coffee at Buena Vista Cafe.
 But seriously, snagging a photo of the Cable Cars in San Francisco is a bucket list shot for many photographers.

-There are a few iconic places in the city to get them, but perhaps the most popular is at the California & Powell Street Intersection where you can snap the California line riding the hill into the Financial District with the Bay Bridge peeking out in between the buildings.
+There are a few iconic places in the city to get them.
+Still, perhaps the most popular is at the California & Powell Street Intersection, where you can snap the California line riding the hill into the Financial District with the Bay Bridge peeking out in between the buildings.
 Sunset is a great time to try to snag this photo.
 Just please be careful and bring a spotter with you as you’ll need to be in the middle of the street.

 If you want a photo of you standing on the side of one of the cable cars, it’s probably best to ask the conductor while it’s stopped at a turnaround point.
 They probably won’t take the photo for you, but may allow you to hop on for a quick snap!